fiolj/sparta/doc/write_grid.rst

 ::

-   write_grid parent data.grid
+   write_grid data.grid
-   write_grid geom viz.out

 ************
 Description:
 ************

-Write a grid file in text format describing the currently defined hierarchical grid.
-See the :ref:`read_grid<command-read-grid>` and :ref:`create_grid<command-create-grid>` commands for a definition of hierarchical grids and parent/child cells as used by SPARTA.
+Write a grid file in text format listing the grid cell IDs in the current hierarchical grid.
+See the :ref:`read_grid<command-read-grid>` and :ref:`create_grid<command-create-grid>` commands, as well as :ref:`Section 6.8<howto-grids>` of the manual for a definition of hierarchical grids and grid cell IDs as used by SPARTA.

-The file is written in text format in one of two modes.

-If *mode* is *parent* then a list of parent cells is written in the same format as the input file used by the :ref:`read_grid<command-read-grid>` command.
-Thus the file can be used to start a subsequent simulation using the same grid topology.
+The file is in the following format which is the same as the input file used by the :ref:`command-read-grid`.
+Thus the file can be used to start a subsequent simulation with the same grid topology.

-If *mode* is *geom* then the geometric description of all the child cells is written in the following format.
-This file can be used in conjunction with snapshot files of per-grid properties, written by the :ref:`dump grid<command-dump>` command, to visualize various properties on the grid.

 .. code-block:: none

    Description line

-   N points
+   N cells
-   M cells
+   M levels

-   Points

-   1 x y z
-   2 x y z
+   n1 n2 n3 level-1
+   n1 n2 n3 level-2
    ...
-   N x y z
+   n1 n2 n3 level-M

    Cells

-   1 p1 p2 p3 p4 ...
-   2 p1 p2 p3 p4 ...
+   id1
+   id2
    ...
-   M p1 p2 p3 p4 ...

-The file will have N points and M grid cells.
-For each point the x,y,z coordinates are output.
-For each grid cell, the indices of the 4 (in 2d) or 8 (in 3d) points comprising the corners of the grid cell are output.
-Each point index is an integer from 1 to N. The ordering of the point indices is (LL,LR,UR,UL) or counter-clockwise for 2d grid cells.
-For 3d grid cells it is the same where the first 4 indices are the lower-Z indices, and the next 4 are the upper-Z indices.

-.. important:: The points in the output file will not be unique.
-	       Instead there will be 4 or 8 for each grid cell, with some (x,y,z) coordinates being duplicated since they are shared by multiple grid cells.
-	       Converting the output file to one with a unique list of points is currently a post-processing task.
+   idN ...

+The file begins with an arbitrary description line followed by zero or more blank lines.
+The header section of the file then lists the number of grid cells N and the number of levels M in the hierarchical grid.
+For each level the n1, n2, n3 values give the size of the sub-grid that parent cells (one level lower) are sub-divided into at this level.
+The lines in the header section can be in any order except the the number of levels M must appear before any of the level-* lines.
+A blank line ends the header section.

+The Cells section of the file lists all the grid cell IDs, one per line.
+They may be in arbitrary order, particularly if the file is written in parallel, where each processor contributes a subset of the grid cell IDs.

 *************
 Restrictions: